AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex2/README.md

 - ❌ **Insecure SQL Concatenation:** The services.js code uses direct string concatenation ('${customerID}') to build an SQL query instead of using parameterized queries.
 - ❌ **Lack of Input Sanitization:** No validation or sanitization is performed on the customerID input parameter before it is used in the SQL query.

 ## 🛡️ 4.
-Remediation:
+Remediation
 - This section outlines the steps required to fix the SQL Injection vulnerability identified in the fetchCustomer function.

 ### Step 1: Update the Vulnerable Code in srv/services.js
 - The updated services.js now includes a secure version of the fetchCustomer function.
-It replaces the vulnerable SQL string concatenation with CAP’s built-in parameterized query API (SELECT.from), which automatically sanitizes inputs and prevents SQL injection.
+It replaces the vulnerable SQL string concatenation with CAP’s built-in parameterized query API (SELECT.from), which automatically sanitizes inputs and prevents SQL Injection.

 ```
 // ✅ SECURE: Parameterized query using CAP’s fluent API